 It will stand the test of time

-By the same token, including your brand name in the product or service's name anchors it to the established brand reputation.
+For a similar reason, including the parent company's brand name in the product or service's name anchors it to the established brand reputation.
 The name should be descriptive, memorable, and functional, something that will work as well tomorrow as it does today: Modern and descriptive, yet timeless too.

-Are you ready to work on developing a brand name, product, service or company name?
-Download our free eWorksheet to get started.
+Are you ready to work on developing a brand name for a product, service or company?
+Download our free eTool to start the process.